Our Programs

 Housing Services

-The cornerstone of our Housing Services program is our shelter for homeless families with children 5 years or younger.
-Located in the City of Atlanta, the shelter provides homeless families with up to six months of housing in a safe and caring environment.
+The cornerstone of our Housing Services program is our shelter for families experiencing homelessness with at least one child 5 years or younger.
+Located in the City of Atlanta, the shelter provides families with housing in a safe and caring environment.
 The 76-bed facility has 18 individual family bedrooms.
 The program provides families with between 2-7 members with a private room, daily nutritious meals, laundry services and a weekly provision of infant and personal care items.
 In addition, shelter residents receive free childcare, job training and case management, delivered through our other core programs.

 In addition to the supportive services received through our Family Advocacy program, shelter residents participate in weekly education sessions, life-skills activities and an income-savings program.
 The goal of the program is to provide families with the shelter and resources they need to achieve regular employment and improve their housing stability.